npalethorpe/HumanDetector/README.md

 # HumanDetector
 I wrote this class after being harrased by a constant stream of spam emails from my company website - my fault that I didn't implement a captcha of any form - I finally reached the point of it annoying me enough to do something about it but I couldn't be bothered to go about the hassel of implementing the Google Captcha, so I decided to code my own over a lazy weekend.

+I should state here that the Google Captcha is going to be way more advanced than anything I could cook up in 2 days worth of just messing around whilst binge watching TV shows, but I wanted something I could just drop and drag into a website with very little hassle, no API keys, just a basic human check that would catch out most attempts.

 ## Nerd here; how does it work?
 Ah a like-minded individual I see!
 Welcome! - I was working from the basis of the original Captcha design where each letter was randomised but wanted to make it JS friendly and quick to do so I went down the road of using a Canvas element to display each character.
 Whilst I could have used a single canvas element to draw the text I couldn't be bothered to work out the pen movements so I decided to just use multiple canvas elements for each letter - the performance is still decent!
 I then applied a multitude of limited randomisations on the colour, size, position, opacity and rotation, and we have a good looking captcha!